56 Notable alumni of

 -

-John Wheeler is an American musician, songwriter and music producer.
+John Wheeler is an American musician, songwriter and, music producer.
 While he is best known as the creator and frontman of the internationally-known "rockgrass" band Hayseed Dixie, Wheeler also performs solo and has produced and performed on albums by many other artists.
-He is the second cousin of bluegrass music pioneer, Lester Flatt.
-An avid motorcycle enthusiast, Wheeler has ridden a motorcycle on every tour since 2006, logging over 200,000 miles (320,000 kilometers) across Europe and the United States.
+He is the second cousin of bluegrass music pioneer Lester Flatt.
+An avid motorcycle enthusiast, Wheeler has rode a motorcycle on every tour from 2006 - 2014, logging over 200,000 miles (320,000 kilometers) across Europe and the United States.

 -